bahrus/mt-si/README.md

 By default, the mt-si adorning the script element will monitor for all mt-si attributes and apply.

-Howevever, will check if -obs is present, and if so, apply selectively:
+However, will check if -obs is present, and if so, apply selectively:

 ```html
 <script id=my-mt-observer mt-si type=application/json>